-All changes
+All changes (including changes to benefits that apply to some accounts but excluding changes to exchange rates).

-(including changes to benefits that apply to some accounts but excluding changes to exchange rates and interest rates linked to the base rate).
 The tables below explain the types of changes we might need to respond to.
 They also let you know the terms that will be affected because of those changes.

 Changes we don't control Terms we can change Interest rates Charges Other items We'll respond proportionately to changes we don't control.
 Changes in general law or regulations.
 Decisions or recommendations we have to follow such as those made by a court, regulator or Financial Ombudsman Service.
-New industry guidance and codes of practice. ۲ v ~ Changes in the Bank of England base rate, other market rates and indices or tax rates. v × × Cover changes in the costs of providing the account. v ~ ×
+New industry guidance and codes of practice. ✔ ✔ ✔ Yes Yes Yes Changes in the Bank of England base rate, other ✔ × × market rates and indices or tax rates.
+Yes No No • To cover changes in the costs of providing the account. ✔ ✓ × Yes Yes No

 Changes to our business Terms we can change Interest rates Charges Other items We'll also need to make reasonable changes to our business.
-The way we manage the account because of new technology.
-Our systems, services or facilities.
-V v ~ Changes for other reasons There may be changes that need to happen for other reasons that we haven't mentioned in this table.
-We'll make those if it's reasonable or valid for us to do this. ~ ~ × Other changes • Sometimes we'll make changes without giving you a reason.
+The way we manage the account because of new technology.Our systems, services or facilities. ✔ Yes ✔ Yes ✔ Yes Changes for other reasons There may be changes that need to happen for other reasons that we haven't mentioned in this table.
+We'll make those if it's reasonable or valid for us to do this. ✓ Yes ✓ Yes x No Other changes Sometimes we'll make changes without giving you a reason.
 If we do this, we'll always explain the effect of these.
-You'll always be able to close your account or service free of charge before the changes happen.
-V ~ ~
+You'll always be able to close your account or service free of charge before the changes happen. ✔ Yes ✓ Yes ✔ Yes